buckaroogeek/dnf-local-plugin-examples/vagrant/README.md

 #sudo clean all
 #sudo systemctl daemon reload
 ```
-Run dnf update.
+Run `#sudo dnf update`.
 The virtual machine will automatically use any rpms in the local repository before retrieving the remaining rpms from a Fedora mirror.
+The number of rpms pulled from the local repository will depend on how long the dnf local plugin has been in use on the host.

 ## Ansible Usage